vikinganalytics/daeploy/.github/pull_request_template.md

 - [ ] I have added tests that prove that my fix/feature works
 - [ ] Linters pass locally and I have followed PEP8 code style
 - [ ] New and existing tests pass locally
-- [ ] I have updated the documentation
+- [ ] I have updated the documentation if needed
-- [ ] I have included my changes in CHANGES.md
+- [ ] I have included any significant changes in CHANGES.md
 - [ ] I have commented hard-to-understand areas in the code